CLayer-dev/docs/docs/nodes-validation/running-full-node.md

 ---
 sidebar_position: 2
 title: Running a Full Node
-description: Complete guide for operating Circle Layer blockchain full nodes
+description: Complete guide for operating Core Layer blockchain full nodes
 ---

 # Running a Full Node

-Learn how to run and operate a full node on Circle Layer blockchain network.
+Learn how to run and operate a full node on Core Layer blockchain network.

 ## Overview

-Circle Layer is an Ethereum-compatible blockchain that uses Geth (Go Ethereum) as its base.
+Core Layer is an Ethereum-compatible blockchain that uses Geth (Go Ethereum) as its base.
 Running a full node allows you to participate in the network, validate transactions, and support decentralization.

 ## Prerequisites